by Katherine Reilly

 JUST STOP if you get confused or tired.

 Forcing yourself to understand something that has been burdening you for the last quarter of an hour will lead nowhere.
-If it’s a test which of course has a time limit and must be completed, the best approach would be to summarise what you just read and rethink the material in your own words.
+If it’s a test which of course has a time limit and must be completed, the best approach would be to summarize what you just read and rethink the material in your own words.
 After having done so, focus on the main idea and then reach conclusions based on that.

 Reading for Fun